Admissions FAQs

 You should consult the Admissions Policy of these specific schools for further information.

-For Nonsuch High School for Girls and Wallington High School for Girls, candidates in receipt of income related free school meals or who have triggered Pupil Premium are eligible to achieve up to 10% less than the standardised pass mark for the SET (and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English).
+For Nonsuch High School for Girls and Wallington High School for Girls, candidates in receipt of income related free school meals or those who are registered as Pupil Premium at their Primary School are eligible to achieve up to 20% less than the standardised pass mark for the SET (and the standardised pass marks in the NWSSEE Maths and NWSSEE English papers).

 Parents/carers will be able to download a Pupil Premium form when registering their child for the SET or a copy can be found on the website of the girls’ schools.
 The child’s Primary school will need to complete the form and return it to GLT Admissions (for Nonsuch & Wallington High School for Girls) before the child sits the Selective Eligibility Test.
 It is the parents/carer’s responsibility to ensure this evidence is submitted.